KthProg/react-apple-pay/README.md

 # NOTE
 This does not work or build yet.
 I'm working on it but it's a free-time endeavor for me.

+# How to read this code
+You'll want to look mainly at ApplePayButton.tsx.
+This component pulls in the services for both ApplePayJS SDK, and the Payment Request API.

+These services are very similar, other than the types they use when handling callbacks / initializing the payments.
+There's not a whole lot more to it than handling callbacks and updating the data shown on the payment sheet.
+The setup on Apple is the most challenging part really, and the random errors you'll encounter with no expanation.
+However, I know that the configuration given here works, so hopefully I can save you the trouble.

 # STEPS

 1. Create a merchant ID in Apple Pay